When trying to determine the best lot size for your next building project, there's no place for mistakes.

 For example, lots in historic districts, wetlands, or in the vicinity of public roads may cost you a downsize if you don't check with the authorities first.
 You may also encounter additional limitations and not be allowed to build a smaller object than the specified square footage, have a detached garage or a shed, rent the place or run a business.

-Now You Know How to Choose the Perfect Lot Size
+Choose the Perfect Lot Size

-Successful building projects are the perfect mix of proper planning and professional knowledge.
+Now you know that successful building projects are the perfect mix of proper planning and professional knowledge.